25 Ways Ultra-wideband (UWB) Real-Time Location Systems (RTLS) Solve Real-World Problems

 Location data can generate key insights into the progress of products being manufactured—whether these are machines, pharmaceuticals, electrical components, consumer goods, or nearly any other type of product.
 In-the-moment data can safeguard time-sensitive materials, identify choke points and bottlenecks, and make manufacturing more flexible at every stage.

 Tools are some of the most frequently displaced items in factories, maintenance facilities, and other workspaces.
-Also, many professional tools can be extremely specific in nature and costly to replace.
+Also, many professional tools can be extremely specific in nature and costly to replace, such as calibrated tools and gauges, and government owned tool assets.
 As such, valuable work tools sometimes get misplaced, lost, or even pocketed and taken off-site.
 While tracking tool locations isn’t always feasible in real time, there’s a lot to be gained if you find a way to do it well.
 Knowing tool locations helps increase accountability, cut unneeded paperwork from the process, and maximize work hours for the people trained to use those tools in the first place.

 9. Work Order Tracking